junga-com/bg-core/readme.md

 * man(1) bg-dev-funcman
 * man(7) bg_funcman.sh

-The second mechanism is the "out of band" script mechanism.
+The second mechanism for documentation is Command line completion support.
 When a script includes a call to  `oob_invokeOutOfBandSystem`, the command will inherit certain functionality.
-The -h option will open the command's man page and bash completion will be supported.
+It will recognize when the script is invoked with an option that starts with "-h".
+The -h option will open the command's man page and other out of band options allow a generic bash completion stub to query the script for information about that command line syntax it requires.

 Command line completion is an important form of documentation.
-The BC (bash completion) support adds a convention that comment strings can be added to the suggested words to give the user context about what they are entering.
-Comments are surrounded by '<>' which makes then unselectable.
+Thi ssupport adds a notion to bash completion that in addition to suggested words, the command can also display non-selectable words that gives the user context about the command line paramter being entered.

 ```bash
 $ cat - >/tmp/test6.sh